-We have audited the accompanying consolidated balance sheets of Janus International Group, Inc. (the "Company") as of January 1, 2022 and December 26, 2020, the related consolidated statements of operations and comprehensive income, stockholders' equity, and cash flows for each of the three years in the period ended January 1, 2022, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at January 1, 2022 and December 26, 2020, and the results of its operations and its cash flows for each of the three years in the period ended January 1, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Janus International Group, Inc. (the "Company") as of January 1, 2022 and December 26, 2020, the related consolidated statements of operations and comprehensive income, stockholders' equity, and cash flows for each of the years then ended, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at January 1, 2022 and December 26, 2020, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.